zoli1210/OrderSystem/docs/operation/local-development-and-configuration.md

 7. Create or log in with a user.
 8. Create an order.
 9. Watch the queue/function processing.
+10. Verify order data and email history in SQL.
 ```

 ## Expected Full Happy Path Test